leahcimto-test/leahcimto/README.md

 - 🔭 I’m currently working on my site because it's kinda empty, and updating the forum helpers website.
 - 🌱 I’m currently learning HTML and CSS
 - 💬 Ask me about anything!
 - 📫 How to reach me: make an discussion on [leahcimto/leahcimto](https://github.com/leahcimto/leahcimto/discussions).
-Discord info can be sent by request if you are trusted.
+Ask [here](https://github.com/leahcimto/leahcimto/discussions?discussions_q=category%3ARequests) to request discord info.
+(You will only be told if you are trusted)
 - 😄 Pronouns: he/him or they/them
 - 💻 Webisite: [leahcimto.github.io](leahimto.github.io)
 - ⚡ Fun fact: I got my username by spelling my real name (Michael) backwards and adding two random letters.